pve-loong64-port/proxmox-backup/docs/sysadmin.rst

 kernel.
 This kernel includes drivers for ZFS_.

 The following sections will concentrate on backup related topics.
-They will explain things which are different on Proxmox Backup, or tasks which are commonly used on Proxmox Backup.
+They will explain things which are different on Proxmox Backup Server, or tasks which are commonly used on Proxmox Backup Server.
 For other topics, please refer to the standard Debian documentation.